steinoy/sapper-template/README.md

 ## Bundler config

-Sapper uses Rollup or Webpack to provide code-splitting and dynamic imports, as well as compiling your Svelte components.
-With Webpack, it also provides hot module reloading.
+Sapper uses Rollup or webpack to provide code-splitting and dynamic imports, as well as compiling your Svelte components.
+With webpack, it also provides hot module reloading.
 As long as you don't do anything daft, you can edit the configuration files to add whatever loaders and plugins you'd like.

 ## Production mode and deployment